trevorkerney/C-Data-Structure-Libraries/Data Structures/TVector/README.md

 Sorts the vector, then finds and returns the index of the value referred to by searched.

-Use this find() function when you want the list to be sorted beforehand to optimize the search.
+Use this find() method when you want the list to be sorted beforehand to optimize the search.

 parameters:
 - searched: the object to find.